Spain passes landmark labor reform, unlocking EU billions

-MADRID (AP) — The Spanish parliament ratified by a single vote Thursday a landmark labor reform devised by the country’s Socialist-led coalition government, unlocking billions of euros (dollars) in European Union aid.
+MADRID (AP) — The Spanish parliament ratified Thursday by a single, mistaken vote a landmark labor reform devised by the country’s Socialist-led coalition government, unlocking billions of euros (dollars) in European Union aid.

+At the end of a messy ballot, the main party in the conservative opposition said that one of its deputies had erroneously voted in favor of the reform.
+The Popular Party said that the parliament’s speaker refused to revert the result despite the party’s complaint.

-Nine smaller parties joined the Socialist party and its junior coalition partner Unidos Podemos (United We Can) to vote in favor of the law passed by the Cabinet at the end of December.
+Nine smaller parties joined the Socialist party and its junior coalition partner Unidas Podemos (United We Can) to vote in favor of the law passed by the Cabinet at the end of December.

 The cross-party support gave the bill a 175-174 victory over mostly conservative opposition parties.